fransimo/fransimo_info/content/docs/presence/holistic_session/index.en.md

   - tantra
   - Biodynamics
 draft: false
+aliases:
+  - /docs/presence/masaje_holistico/
 images:
   - holistic.png
 schemaType: Service
-serviceType: "Holistic massage session"
+serviceType: "Presence-based bodywork and energy session"
+alternateName:
+  - "Holistic Bodywork (Touch-Optional)"
+  - "Integrative Massage & Energy Session"
 description: >
   Sessions blending massage with energy-based techniques (e.g., meditation, Shiatsu, or Reiki), adapted to each person.
 They can focus on relaxation, healing, or a sensory experience.
 Nudity is not required; touch can be avoided, and sessions can also be done remotely.
-areaServed: ["Palma", "Barcelona", "Istanbul"]
+areaServed: ["Palma", "Barcelona", "Istanbul", "Remote"]
 ---
 {{% columns %}}
 ![holistic.png](holistic.png)
 <--->
-# Holistic Massage Session
+# Holistic Bodywork & Energy Session (In-Person or Remote)

 These sessions blend all the techniques I have learned over time, adapting them to a wide range of situations.